Naxesss/MapsetVerifier/README.md

 ## Reporting Bugs

-Either post an issue here or contact me on discord Naxess#7180, give beatmapset and reproduction steps if applicable.
+Either post an issue here or contact me on Discord @naxess.
+Give beatmapset and reproduction steps if applicable.
 If you don't have me on discord just join the [Aiess Project](https://discord.gg/2XV5dcW), after which you should be able to message me.